lordpretzel/mu4e-views/README.md

 # mu4e-views

  [mu4e](https://www.djcbsoftware.nl/code/mu/mu4e.html) is great, but viewing of html emails is suboptimal.
 This packages enables the user to choose how to view emails.
-It's main use case is to view emails using an xwidgets window, but the custom viewing methods are also supported.
+It's main use case is to view html emails using an xwidgets window, but custom viewing methods are also supported.

 ![viewing-html-emails](./screencasts/mu4e-views.gif)

-Also provides methods for user defined viewing methods to access content extracted from an email, e.g., urls or attachments.
-This makes it easier to build new views.
+Also provides methods to access content extracted from an email, e.g., urls or attachments.
+This makes it easier to build user defined viewing methods.

 ## Installation